Emotional Awareness and Expression Therapy for Chronic Pain

 Format: Remote instruction via Zoom; sessions will be recorded for your later review, if you miss an in-person session.

-Cost: $500 professionals; $200 students/trainees (enrolled in a graduate program as a student or currently an intern, postdoctoral fellow, or resident)
+Cost: For the spring, 2024 course, it will be $500 professionals; $200 students/trainees (enrolled in a graduate program as a student or currently an intern, postdoctoral fellow, or resident)

 Continuing Education: 15 CE hours in total (Five 3-hour classes) only in-person/live training (not home-study) will receive CE hours.